openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 To set the section release date:

 #.
-Click the Settings icon in the section box:
+Click the Settings icon in the section box.

    .. image:: ../../../shared/building_and_running_chapters/Images/section-settings-box.png
     :alt: The section settings icon circled

    The **Settings** dialog box opens.

 #.
-Enter the release date and time for the section:
+Enter the release date and time for the section.

    .. image:: ../../../shared/building_and_running_chapters/Images/section-settings-release-date.png
     :alt: The section release date settings